-The scope of each Advisory Committee is outlined in its charter.
+The scope of each Advisory Committee is outlined in its Terms of Reference.
 As Advisory Committees are established by Council - they do not have the authority to instruct staff or to make decisions on Council's behalf.

 The Advisory Committees will observe any rules and regulations made by the Council.